khojun611/khojun97/index.md

 My resarch intesests are in the field of Image Segmentation and Optical Character Recognition (OCR)
 (i) Detection and Segmentation scene text from background in the wild scene,
-(ii) Recognition detected or segmented scne text in the wild scene,
+(ii) Recognition scene text in the wild scene,
 and (iii) applying a scene text segmentation to various fields.